Suzy Crothers

 I’m an invited member of the Lincoln Centre Director Lab NYC (2014), Young Vic Springboard Group for Directors (2013) and the Tamasha Developing Writer Group (2012).

 I’ve directed other people’s work on the London fringe and have worked with writers like Brad Birch, Charlie Josephine, Izzy Tennyson, Rabiah Hussain and Harriet Madeley.
-With acting, I worked in the UK and Ireland for places like The Lyric Belfast, The Lowry and BBC Radio.
-My writing has been performed at venues such as The Pleasance, The Arcola, The Spoken Space and The Mac, Belfast.
+With acting, I worked in the UK and Ireland for places like The Lyric, The Lowry and BBC Radio.
+My writing has been performed at venues such as The Pleasance, The Arcola, The Spoken Space and The Mac.

 LATEST NEWS